kzhu/kzhu.github.com/_posts/2013-10-19-does-life-end-at-35.md

 His advice to me: Don't be in so much of a rush.
 Be easier on yourself.
 Comparing yourself to what others are doing is a waste of time.
 He also adds an old Chinese saying "大器晚成" - A big construction is always completed late.

-With this in mind, I feel more positive about entering my third decade.
+With this in mind, I feel more positive about entering my fourth decade.
 There's still loads I want do and I  feel good about figuring out what success means to me, a topic which I will leave for another article.
 As always, I look to my grandfather for inspiration.
 He recently Skyped me about co-patenting  a new method of microwave cooking.
 I think he was only semi-joking.

 ----